KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 The Virtual Pub Quiz is an online interactive quiz game designed to test the user's general knowledge of varying subjects that you would normally find at a real in-person pub quiz.

-The purpose of this project is to demonstrate a practical understading of how interactive front end development works in terms of DOM manipulation and to demonstate how the trinity of web dev languages can interact with each other to create in this case a fun application for a lover of quiz apps.
+The purpose of this project is to demonstrate a practical understading of how interactive front end development works in terms of DOM manipulation and to demonstate how the trinity of web development languages can interact with each other to create in this case a fun application for a lover of quiz apps.

 Add an image of the finished site here [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes.